War children: Austria

 In Austria, war children ("Russenkind") by known Soviet fathers of the occupation were discriminated against, as were their mothers.

 The Austrians also resented women who had relations with American soldiers, calling them 'Yanks' chicks' (Amischickse) or 'Dollar sluts' (Dollarflitscherl) and, in the case of those who had relations with black soldiers, 'chocolate girl' (Schokoladenmädchen).

 In April 1946, the Stars and Stripes newspaper warned "pregnant Fräuleins" that military authorities would provide no assistance to them or their children if the fathers were US soldiers.
 The paper said that a "'Strength Through Joy' girl who ate from the forbidden fruit should accept the consequences," referring to a Nazi slogan.

 In coordination with American groups, an Austrian welfare program was started after the war to send the mixed-race children of Austrian/African-American parents to the United States for adoption by African-American families.
 The children by then ranged in age from 4 to 7 years.

 Amerasians

 Probably more than 100,000 children have been born to Asian mothers and US servicemen in Asia.
 This occurred chiefly during World War II, the Korean War, and the Vietnam War.
 Collectively these children are known as Amerasians, a term coined by the author Pearl S. Buck.
-Many children were born due to the rape of Vietnamese women by American soldiers in the Vietnam war.